MicrosoftDocs/sql-docs/docs/connect/ado-net/obtain-sqlclientfactory.md

 The **invariant** attribute identifies the underlying data provider.
 This three-part naming syntax is also used when creating a new factory and for identifying the provider in an application configuration file so that the provider name, along with its associated connection string, can be retrieved at run time.

 > [!NOTE]
-> Since in .NET core, there is no GAC or global configuration anymore, the <xref:Microsoft.Data.SqlClient.SqlClientFactory> object should be register by <xref:System.Data.Common.DbProviderFactories.RegisterFactory%2A> method in your project first.
+> In .NET core, since there is no GAC or global configuration support, the <xref:Microsoft.Data.SqlClient.SqlClientFactory> object should be registered by calling <xref:System.Data.Common.DbProviderFactories.RegisterFactory%2A> method in the project.

 The following sample shows how to use the <xref:Microsoft.Data.SqlClient.SqlClientFactory> in a .NET core application.